BroMandarin/retro-template/README.md

 # Welcome to Defold

-This project was created from the "def-base" project template.
+This project was created from the "retro-template" project template.
 Template made by BroMandarin.

 Happy Defolding!